HajimeK/nd00333_AZMLND_C2/starter_files/README.md

 ## An overview of the project

-In this project, working with the Bank Marketing dataset.
-By using Azure
+In this project by using Azure Machine Learing Studio
-- configure a cloud-based machine learning production model
+- configure a cloud-based machine learning in Automated ML (Machione Learning)
-- deploy the best performing model
+- deploy the best performing model generated with Automated ML
-- consume the model
+- consume the deployed model
-Also
+- Enable the loggin to monitor the the operation
+- Using Apache Benchmark tool to measure perfomance when consuming the deployed model Also using Python SDK in Jupyter Notebook to
-- create, publish, and consume a pipeline with a Jupyter Notebook
+- automate Machine Learning as MLOps by creating, publishing, and consuming a pipeline

+We work with the Bank Marketing dataset.
+The Bank Marketing dataset contains information about a bank marketing campaign.
+The objective field indicates if a customer subscribed to a fixed-term deposit or not.
+We run inferense with REST calls by consuming the deployed model stated above.

 ## An Architectural Diagram